 C Streten, H Davies, R Galaiduk (Australian Institute of Marine Science), T Lui Yuen and T Rangers (ENI Australia)

-Lessons from 5 years of onshore gas socio-economic research in Australia
+Lessons from five years of GISERA economic research

 T Measham, D Fleming-Munoz, L Poruschi, and R Martinez (CSIRO)

-This technical and business session will deliver free flowing discussion and debate on a current, relevant topic that is crucial for our industry.
+APPEA presents in this new series for the Conference, a truly interactive panel session that will deliver free flowing discussion and debate on a current, relevant topic that is crucial for our industry.

 Subjects and line ups will be rolled out from March onwards.